Updates on Travel Advisories and Requirements due to COVID-19 outbreak

 Children below the age of 12 years and infants who are travelling with the family members are exempt from PCR test, if their parents test negative and are fit to travel as per Qatar's Ministry of Public Health directions.

 Passengers may be subjected to a COVID-19 test upon arrival at Doha airport.
 For more information regarding self-quarantine or hotel quarantine please refer to the Ministry of Public Health website https://covid19.moph.gov.qa

-2- Have negative PCR test result, test taken within 72 hours prior to the scheduled departure of the flight.
+3- Have negative PCR test result, test taken within 72 hours prior to the scheduled departure of the flight.
 Passengers will not be allowed to board otherwise.
 Children below 8 years of age are exempted.
-Check the complete list of approved labs for PCR test.
+List of approved labs for PCR test.

 After arrival in Saudia, passengers must comply with the following protocols:

-1- Download and register on Tatamman and Tawakkalna apps, available on Google and Apple playstores.
+1- Download and register on Tatamman and Tawakkalna apps, available on Google and Apple playstore.
 Assign home location within 8 hours of arrival.

-3- Do daily health assessment in the Tatamman app and follow precautionary procedures as stated in the Health Disclaimer Form.
+3- Do daily health assessments in the Tatamman app and follow precautionary procedures as stated in the Health Disclaimer Form.

 Before travelling to the UAE, the following requirements are to be fulfilled: